-That is why the Guild of Master Chimney Sweeps is supporting the national Chimney Fire Safety Week, September 2 to 8.
+That is why the Guild of Master Chimney Sweeps supports national Chimney Fire Safety Week, 31st Aug to 6th Sept 2020.

 The campaign seeks to educate consumers about using chimneys safely, regular chimney sweeping and using the right fuels.

 He added: “Every chimney should be inspected and tested after a chimney fire, it is a myth that a fire has ‘cleaned the chimney’.
 There can be hidden damage and the chimney may be unfit for purpose.
-If the chimney is damaged and continues to be used, then it may leak poisonous carbon monoxide.
+If a chimney is damaged and continues to be used, it can leak poisonous carbon monoxide.
 A damaged chimney may not be able to contain any future fire, so get a proper inspection.”

 The good news is that your local professional sweep is best placed to help.
 They can:

-Most chimney fires can be prevented with regular cleaning and maintenance.
+Most chimney fires can be prevented.
 Professional sweeps can advise on efficient burning, which will significantly reduce soot and tar deposits in your chimney.

-Book regular chimney sweeping appointments A member of the Guild of Master Chimney Sweeps (other professional chimney sweeps are available) will be happy to help you.
+A member of The Guild of Master Chimney Sweeps will be happy to help you with all your chimney and fire needs.
 Make sure that you have a working carbon monoxide and smoke detector and that they are correctly positioned.